iktakahiro/dbr/README.md

 ## JSON Friendly Null* types

-Every try to JSON-encode a sql.NullString?
+Every tries to JSON-encode a sql.NullString?
 You get:

 ```json
 {